Shop By Category

 Keeping moisture off the skin is the first step to preventing unwanted skin irritation.
 Warm, moist environments that can be found between skinfolds provide an ideal environment for microorganism growth.
 A common condition, candida albicans, also known as yeast, can grow out of control in these dark moist environments, leading to uncomfortable skin irritation.
 To prevent moisture from forming, avoid tight clothing, cleanse regularly with the help of disposable wipes, and inspect skin daily.

-Developing a rash in body folds, also known as Intertrigo, can also be an uncomfortable symptom of obesity-related incontinence.
+Intertrigo, or a rash in the body folds, can also be an uncomfortable symptom of obesity-related incontinence.
 To help maintain healthy skin in these areas, use a zinc-oxide based barrier cream to help protect the skin folds from irritation.

-Common in adults with obesity, excess abdominal fat and skin can lead to an abdominal pannus, or an abdominal fold.
+Finally, it is also common for adults with obesity to develop excess abdominal fat and skin leading to an abdominal pannus, or an abdominal fold.
 A large abdominal fold can lead to limited mobility, create unwanted pressure injury, and cause friction and chafing.
 Ensuring that the pannus stays dry, clean, and protected with the use of cleansing sprays, wipes, and barrier creams can help maintain proper skin health and comfort.

 Huang, A. J., Brown, J. S., Thom, D. H., Fink, H. A., Yaffe, K., & Study of Osteoporotic Fractures Research Group.
 (2009).
 Urinary incontinence in older community-dwelling women: the role of cognitive and physical function decline.
 Obstetrics and Gynecology, 113(2 Pt 1), 303-309.
 Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2866035/